robertassersn/API_POC/README.md

 pipeline algorithm:
 https://dlthub.com/docs/reference/explainers/how-dlt-works

+- DLT on its own does not retain original output from API call, it always normalizes it.
+However it is possible to retain both original and normalized output without difficulty on demand.

 possibility to insert additional metadata columns on demand so sync with external processes
 <img width="681" height="243" alt="image" src="https://github.com/user-attachments/assets/c8e158d8-e92b-44c9-aa0a-2d8da04a11f7" />